BlueJRepo/SimpleWebCrawler/README.txt

 		c.
 Chrome's plug-in postman, install postman extension and open it from chrome browser go to "chrome://apps/", click on Postman icon and start using.

 4.
+	Shutdown, at least via 2 ways:

+		a.
+Run netstat to find springboot PID
+				C:>netstat -o -a -n | find "8081"
+		   	 	Use "Task Manager" on window to end task with the found PID or use "kill -9 [pid]" on linux.

+		b.
+Enable endpoints.shutdown.enabled=true in application.properties so springboot application can be shutdown by sending shutdown request.
+5.
-	Crawling service can also be run without starting up the springboot service
+	Crawling service can also be invoked without starting up the springboot service

 		C:\workspace\SimpleWebCrawler>mvn clean -Dtest=MyCrawlerServiceTest#test_crawlMe_should_return_valid_result  test